 Students may also earn an area-studies or thematic certificate offered to Georgetown graduate students.
 Examples of these include:

 - Asian Studies

-- East European and Eurasian Studies
+- Eurasian, Russian and East European and Eurasian Studies

-- Refugees and Humanitarian Studies
+- Refugees, Migration, and Humanitarian Emergencies

 The coursework for these certificates also count toward a student’s progress in the CR Program; however, students are responsible for tracking their own progress toward certificate completion.

 Students may opt to write a master’s thesis.
 The thesis should be researched and written in the final semester of study.
 The thesis is pursued for 3-credits in lieu of one elective.